-This recruitment is focused on the appointment of a number of permanent Regulation Analysts who will be responsible for providing analysis and advice on energy (electricity and gas) and water issues.
-In addition, you will play an active role in supporting the organisation as it supports government initiatives as part of the netzero, climate change transition.
-You will have the opportunity to work across a variety of functions within a team-based environment, and actively contribute to the delivery of Utility Regulator aims and objectives.
+This recruitment is focused on the appointment of a number of permanent Regulation Analysts within the Networks and Wholesale directorates who will be responsible for providing analysis and advice on energy (electricity and gas) and water issues.
+In addition, you will play an active role in supporting the organisation as it supports government initiatives as part of climate change transition.
+You will have the opportunity to work across a variety of functions within a positive, teambased environment, and actively contribute to the delivery of Utility Regulator aims and objectives.